 This file lists the targets covered by each amplicon in catalog panels, and the flag for high GC in predesigned and custom panels.
+This file can be used to create a custom panel with the predesigned workflow.
 Carefully review this file.

 The user interface shows the coverage value for the targets.
 In case the coverage is less than 100, it means that regions were missed.
 These are listed in the missed.bed file.
 The UCSC link in the panel description provides a visual overview, but to look at the exact coordinates, review this file.

 For longer targets like exons, multiple amplicons are designed for a target.
 In this case, there are gaps between the two inserts for the primer sequences that are missed.
 In addition, Designer also reports regions that would be missed based on the recommended paired-end sequencing with 150 cycles.
 Although these regions are in between the insert region, they cannot be sequenced.
 Review these missed regions to know exactly which part of the region is missed and ask for adjustments if the region of interest is missed.